 We have all heard that “time is money.”
 Indeed, much of the way we speak of time has a monetary ring to it.
 Your time has a real value and spending it poorly is a dangerous thing to do.
 Carl Sandburg once said that if you don’t spend your time wisely, others would spend it for you.
 If there is any skill that comes to the fore during periods when you are very busy, it’s time management.
+Strangely, time management appears to be a skill even when we are sidelined.
 In a one-on-one service industry like travel consulting, keeping track of your time can be a very difficult thing to do.
 We build our travel practices not on an hourly basis, but on the satisfaction of the clients we serve, so we naturally invest a great deal of time ensuring the quality of the experiences we create.

 But there is still a very important lesson to keep at the front of your mind at all times: if you don’t value yourself, you won’t correctly value your time.

 Coronavirus – 19 has further distorted our sense of time, from losing track of days to tasks that used to take hours now taking days.
 Much of the last few weeks has been about completely necessary but unproductive time on hold trying to cancel reservations for clients and income for ourselves.
 On the other side of all the pain there are probably very solid lessons to be incorporated regarding fees.

 This is a tough lesson for travel consultants to accept and to integrate into their travel practice.
 Ask a room full of travel consultants how many of them charge a fee for their services and only a few will raise their hands.
 There is the natural reluctance to chase away all of those hard-won clients who may not agree to pay a fee.
 Except if they won’t pay a fee, they aren’t “won” at all.
 Your clients are not clients until money exchanges hands.
 How many stories do we all have about the client who took our research and booked elsewhere?
 Is there any more a common story in that same room full of travel agents?